Professional wrestling match types: Casino Ladder match

-The Casino Ladder match was created by All Elite Wrestling as a variation of its Casino Battle Royale.
+The Casino Ladder match was created by All Elite Wrestling as a variation of its Casino Battle Royale mixed with a traditional ladder match.
 A poker chip is hung above the ring beneath a ladder, which can be used as a weapon.
 The match starts with two wrestlers, with a new participant entering every 2 minutes.
 The first wrestler to grab the poker chip wins the match, and with it a future AEW World Championship match at a time and place of the wrestler's choosing.
 Notably, the match can be won before all of the intended participants have entered.

 Full Metal Mayhem match

-A Full Metal Mayhem match is a variation on a TLC match (see below), where in addition to tables and chairs being present, steel chains are made available, and any other weapon that is metallic (trashcans, thumbtacks) often make appearances.
-This match originated in TNA Impact Wrestling and this promotion has had at least one of these matches every year since 2005.
+A Full Metal Mayhem match is a variation of a TLC match (see below), where in addition to tables and chairs being present, steel chains are also made available, and any other weapon that is metallic (trashcans, thumbtacks) often make appearances.
+This match originated in TNA/Impact Wrestling and this promotion has had at least one of these matches every year since 2005.

 King of the Mountain match

 The King of the Mountain match is described as a "reverse ladder match".
 Instead of retrieving an object hanging above the ring, the winner is the first person to use a ladder to hang a championship belt above the ring—after having scored a pinfall or submission (pinfalls count anywhere) to earn the right to try.
 A wrestler who has been pinned or forced to submit must spend two minutes in a penalty box.
+At Slammiversary (2022), the first-ever Queen of the Mountain match took place, with Jordynne Grace defeating champion Tasha Steelz, along with Chelsea Green, Deonna Purrazzo and Mia Yim to win the Impact Knockouts Championship.
+Four-time Knockouts World Champion Mickie James was the match's enforcer.

 Stairway to Hell match

 Used in ECW, a Stairway to Hell match is a ladder match with a weapon hanging over the ring.
-Rather than winning the match by retrieving this, the first wrestler to climb a ladder and retrieve the weapon is allowed to use it in the match.
+Rather than winning the match by retrieving it, the first wrestler to climb a ladder and retrieve the weapon is allowed to use it in the match.
 The match is won by standard pinfall or submission.